sts10/radiation/README.md

 Display version number in main menu logo.
 Also better main menu user flow all around, including more screen clears (thanks to [bobbylama](https://github.com/bobbyllama/) for the idea).

+The Edit post menu now offers a 'q' option to return to main menu.
+Also, users are explicitly asked after saving a new post or editing a published one whether they would like to publish.

 #### What's New in v 0.2.2

 Adds Markdown support using the kramdown Ruby gem.
 I also created a `/bin/install.rb` as a ghetto bundler installation.
 This is because Radiation now requires 3 Ruby gems not included with Ruby.